andysit1/andysit1/README.md

 ### Hi there 👋
-I'm a second year student at The University of Western Ontario 🚀 studying computer science.
+I'm a 19-year-old student entering my third year at The University of Western Ontario 🚀 studying computer science.
 I enjoy talking about tech and video games.